This page tells you the process to get your motorcycle learner licence, and what you need to know about holding a learner licence.

 Once you’ve got your learner licence, get in as much riding practice as you can.
 It is recommended that you get plenty of practice (at least 120 hours) before you sit a practical test.

-Once you have held your learner licence for 6 months, you can apply for your restricted licence.
+If you’ve held your learner licence for at least six months and you’re a confident, safe rider, you can apply for your restricted licence.